ofnote/aos/README.md

     # here `k` binds with each of the keys in the list and
     # `v` binds with the corresponding value
+    # the `lhs` automatically ignores parts of I, which are irrelevant to O

     tfm = 'items & (k & v)* -> values & (v)*'